bandersnatch-inc/aleo-transaction-memo/README.md

 # aleo-transaction-memo

 This example shows a custom way to include a memo in an Aleo transaction using Aleo SDK.

-SDK imports and account config :
+SDK imports and account config:

 ```javascript
 import { Account, AleoKeyProvider, AleoNetworkClient, NetworkRecordProvider, ProgramManager } from '@aleohq/sdk';